-An example test has been made available on the Sections E & F eClass site (under the Practice Written Tests section).
+- An example test will be made available on the Section E eClass site (under the Practice Written Tests section) by the end of Friday, June 20.
 You can attempt this test for as many times as you wish.

 This example test will be closed for access shortly before the first test session starts (at 8am on the test day).